AttiR/ECahatCode/README.md

 Live Website Running on Azure: [Azure](https://attir.azurewebsites.net/).

+## How to run Locally

+clone respository and run with XAMPP, for database connect with PhpMyadmin.

 ## Objectives
 -	A Dynamic Website using HTML, CSS, JavaScript, PHP, and MySQL.
 -	Responsive Web Design.